wonkodv/reqtrace/doc/requirements/ARCHITECTURE.md

 to the requested location in the requested format

-### ARCH_CTRL_CONFIG: Single Config File

-The Controller reads all information about the project structure from one single file.

-Covers:
-*   REQ_CONFIG: Simple Configuration in One File

-### ARCH_CTRL_ASM_LAZY: Assemble Graph as Needed

-The Controller assembles those parts of the tracing graph, that are needed to answer a query an not more.

-Covers:
-*   REQ_QUERIES: Configurable Information Granularity
-*   REQ_FAST: Fast

-### ARCH_CTRL_QUERY: Gather Information

-The Controller gathers Information from the tracing graph or other components as requested by a query.

-Covers:
-*   REQ_QUERIES: Configurable Information Granularity

-### ARCH_CTRL_FORMAT: Output Format can be Chosen

-The Controller passes the gathered information to the configured / requested Formatter.

-Covers:
-*   REQ_CONFIGURABLE_OUTPUT: The Output Format is Configurable

-## ARCH_TRACING_GRAPH: Tracing Graph

-The Tracing Graph organizes Artefacts into a directed graph without loops.
-Each Node in the Graph represents a single Artefact.
-An Edge from Artefact `A` to Artefact `B` expresses, that one or more Requirements in `B` cover one or more requirements in `A`.

-Edges belong to a group.
-Each requirement in an Artefact must be covered at least once for each group of edges that lead out of it.

 ## ARCH_ARTEFACT: Artefact

-Artefacts are the Nodes in the Tracing Graph.

 An artefact represents Requirements from a file, or several related files.
 Artefacts parse files with Parsers and store requirements